AndreyViv/humans-body-points-estimator/README.md

 Result will save to `data/results` and will consist of video file and text file.
 Body Points will be visualize on video file and its coordinates will be log to text file.

-NOTE
+NOTES
 --------------

-You can check the test results in `data / results` for now.
+You can check the test results in `data/results` for now.